xXAlgoorXx/Projektarbeit1_doku/Recherche/Term_lookup.md

 At the end, a value is also used to further process the data.

 # CLIP [[Paper](https://arxiv.org/pdf/2103.00020)]
 CLIP is a pretrained model for telling you how well a given image and a given text fit together.
+It is special because of its zero-shot capability.

 It consists of a text encoder and an image encoder.
 The text encoder is a transformer and the image encoder is a ViT.